A week ago my Dibs cat died. He was 15 years old.

 Dibs and I met in 2003 when he was 1 or 2 days old.
 His momma cat was a stray and had been hit by a car.
 A Good Samaritan found the litter of kittens (if memory serves there were 8) and brought them to the animal hospital where I worked at the time.
 My employer took in the kittens and they all were quickly claimed.

 Dibs was the first to be claimed.
 Here I am looking at this pile of furry black & white jelly beans, all of them so small they could fit in the palm of your hand.
 The runt of the litter was colored like an upside-down skunk and had this ENORMOUS head.
 Seriously, he looked like a cross between Pepe Le Pew and that Head kid from “So I Married an Axe Murderer.”
 I picked him up, he nuzzled into my hand, and that was it.
-I called dibs on him so emphatically that eventually his name became Dibs.
+I called “dibs” on him so emphatically that Dibs became his name.

 With the assistance of a momma cat with her own litter of kittens, and thanks to the efforts of the entire animal hospital’s staff, all 8 of the kittens survived and thrived.
 Dibs grew into his huge cranium (It was like Sputnik!
 Spherical but quite pointy at parts!
 OMG quoting that movie never gets old).
 He became fat and sleek, and along the way picked up a brother: A brown tabby of the same age we named Tugger, whom we also adopted in 2003.